awesomemotive/easy-digital-downloads/readme.txt

 * Fix: File Download Limit and Download Link Expiration settings not able to be changed
 * Fix: Buy Now buttons set price to 0.00 at PayPal

+* Tweak: Updated all language files for EDD 1.9+

 = 1.9: January 7, 2014 =

 _REQUIRES WordPress 3.7 or later_